xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 Once an invitation has been sent, the "Send" link changes to "Re-send":
 ![mvp_invitation_sent.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_invitation_sent.png)

 The vendor can use the "Re-send" link to send the invitation once again.
-This may be helpful if the original invitation is lost or deleted by the recipient.
+This may be helpful if the original invitation is not received, lost or deleted by the recipient.